RupankarCh/my-notes/Linux/Ansible/theory.md

 ## Inventory

-Contains the list of managed hosts.
+Contains the list of managed .

 Types of Inventory: